jmadden/outbound-calling-example/README.md

-# Outbound Calling Example Code
+# Using Only Studio and Functions Make Outbound Calls

 ## Use Case

-Connect an incoming call to a Twilio Phone number to another phone.
+Connect an incoming call to a Twilio Phone number to a Studio IVR.
+Enqueue the call and place an outbound call that connects the queued call upon answer.
 Example Use: Using a Twilio phone number to call

 ## Requirements